Larsende/Agility2020-tcpdump/class1/module1/high-details.rst

 9. F5 High Details
 ==================

 9.1.
 Now Expand the F5 High Details on one of the SSL sessions data packets.
-(You can type in a display filter of 'f5.ethtrailer.peeraddr' to list the SSL sessions).
+(You can type in a display filter of 'f5.ethtrailer.peeraddr' to retrieve the session we are looking for).
 Make sure you select a packet that has Application Data in the Info field.

 .. image:: /_static/high-details.png
    :scale: 50 %